-With each passing year, broadcast technology continues to advance as we push the boundaries of what is possible.
+With each passing year, broadcast technology continues its evolution as we push the boundaries of what is possible.
 2015 brought us new technologies that are continuing to evolve.
 How we produce and distribute video content completely changed and will only continue to do so.
 Lets re-visit some of the broadcast technology that emerged in 2015 and explore how they might impact the future.

 4K video is, in a sense, “Ultra HD.”
 It carries four times the data and four times the screen size of HD.
 The images are so much richer and full of detail that deep-focus shots can become overwhelming.
 4K offers so many advantages in it’s production capabilities – its clearly the future of video.
 Photographers often shoot 4K video in order to pull the amazingly detailed still frames.
 Often, the footage is down-converted to HD resolutions for TV and web distribution, but as technology in 2016 advances on our viewing devices, shooting and storing footage in 4K will benefit us all.
 There are over 20 smart phones that shoot 4K video as well as some DSLRs and GoPro cameras.
 And then there’s the Sony F65, which shoots 8K video.
 Will 4K video have its time before 8K becomes the new standard?